AaltoIIC/Co-Des/README.md

 This work uses MIT licence defined in this file.

 ### **requirements.txt**
-Python libraries needed to run the Co-Des framework.
+Python libraries and their versions numbers needed to run the Co-Des framework.

 ## Install
-Note: The current version of the repository is tested with Python 3.11.4.
+Note: The current version of the repository is tested with Python 3.11.4/MacOS 14.3.1/M2 Max processor.

 Clone source code
 ```sh